Fonta1n3/FullyNoded/Docs/QandA.md

 Also, you can not recover any multisig with the multisig creator, currently it keeps the derivation hard coded.
 We will definitely update that in the future.
 It is a start for now.
 Nice that you want to use Fn on a dally bases, yea for simplicity id recommend the single sig!

+#### Question : Are wallets enabled on the config page of bitcoin in the Embassy App?

+FN works with walletdisabled=1, home screen doesn’t include any wallet rpc calls.

 ## Standup